igorlfs/nvim-dap-view/README.md

 - `DapViewWatch`
 - `DapViewJump [view]`

 You can `:DapViewJump [view]` to jump directly to a view, from any window.
-For instance, to jump to the REPL, you can use `:DapViewJump repl` to jump to REPL.
+For instance, to jump to the REPL, you can use `:DapViewJump repl`.

 Additionally, you can use `DapViewClose!` and `DapViewToggle!` to also hide the terminal window, if you'd rather have a tidy view.